zulip/zulip-mobile/docs/getting-started.md

 Run iOS:

+* `react-native run-ios` - runs in an iOS simulator in the default supported device (currently iPhone 6)

 * `npm run ios-min` - runs in an iOS simulator in the minimally supported device (currently iPhone 5)